Transfer Credit Information

 The Office of the University Registrar evaluates and records the amount of transfer credit an undergraduate can apply toward graduation requirements.
 Roger Williams University awards credit based on course work completed at U.S. colleges or universities accredited by a regional accrediting association; or course work completed at international colleges or universities of recognized standing.

 The University does not factor transfer credit into the RWU cumulative grade point average (GPA).

 ** The information on this webpage pertains to full-time, day-student enrollment.
-If you are interested in part-time enrollment, please visit the site of our University's School of Continuing Studies or call (401) 254-3530. **
+If you are interested in part-time enrollment, please visit the University College website or call (401) 254-3530. **

 Are you a Prospective Student?

 RWU awards transfer credit only from regionally accredited colleges and universities and recognized international institutions.
 Most accredited institutions note their accrediting agency on their transcripts and include it in their official catalog.

 Transfer credit at the undergraduate level may be granted on a course by course basis for course work completed with a grade of C or above.

 Courses that are not accepted for general transfer credit include:

 - Courses from a non-accredited school, or one whose accreditation is not recognized.

 - Remedial/developmental /pre-college level courses.